NimrodRak/workout/README.md

 - Timer counts down each exercise and each break

 ### Issues
-- Need to fix .gitignore
-- Need to add reqirements
 - Need to improve README
-    + Improve Usage
     + Add more documentation
     + Add license?
     + Add color or images?